Skip to main content

 Uncommon

-• Peripheral edema Fluid retention reported in approximately 6% of patients
+• Peripheral edema: Fluid retention in about 6% of treated patients versus 2% on placebo, usually transient

 Safety Profile

-Tesamorelin has the strongest clinical evidence base among GHRH analogs, with over 800 patients studied across multiple Phase III randomized controlled trials.
-Serious adverse events occurred in less than 4% over 26 weeks and were not attributable to the drug.
+Tesamorelin has the strongest clinical evidence base among GHRH analogs, with more than 800 HIV patients studied across two pivotal Phase III randomized controlled trials plus extension data.
+Most adverse reactions were mild injection site or fluid-retention effects.

-Long-term IGF-1 monitoring is recommended because sustained IGF-1 elevation carries theoretical risks related to cell proliferation.
-Treatment should be reassessed if IGF-1 consistently exceeds age-appropriate limits.
+Long-term IGF-1 monitoring is advised because the consequences of sustained IGF-1 elevation are unknown and carry a theoretical proliferative risk.
+Treatment is reassessed if IGF-1 consistently exceeds age-appropriate limits.

 Contraindications

-• Disruption of the hypothalamic-pituitary axis (pituitary tumors, surgery, radiation, or head trauma affecting GH regulation)
+• Disruption of the hypothalamic-pituitary axis from hypophysectomy, pituitary tumor, surgery, head radiation, or trauma

-• Active malignancy (tesamorelin increases IGF-1, which can promote cell proliferation)
+• Active malignancy (tesamorelin raises IGF-1, which can promote cell proliferation); preexisting cancer must be inactive and treated before starting

-• Hypersensitivity to tesamorelin or mannitol (an excipient)
+• Known hypersensitivity to tesamorelin or to any excipient, including mannitol

 Compare with Similar Peptides